philbertphotos/osticket-multildap-auth-plugin/README.md

-#Multi LDAP authentication and LDAP Sync for osTicket v1.2
+#Multi LDAP authentication and LDAP Sync for osTicket v1.2.2
 =====================================
 Plugin for OS Ticket that allows for authentication with multiple domains and servers for agents and/or clients on osTicket also syncs user defined attributes from AD LDAP.
+Works and tested with version 1.10 to 1.11-rc1

 Features
 ========